Pioneer hi vis class 3 sleeved review: Pioneer Hi Vis Class 3 Sleeved Safety Vest Review

 What the listing commits to: class 3 via sleeves; breathable; reflective tape; pockets; yellow/green.
 The Class 3 rating is the load-bearing spec — it's what an inspector reads off the garment label, and it determines which job requirements this garment can satisfy on its own.
 Size and color options run on the linked Amazon listing rather than as separate stocked variants.

 Fit guidance for hi-vis safety vests follows the outer-layer rule: only visible material counts toward compliance, so this garment earns its keep worn as the outermost layer.
 Order roomy enough that reflective bands sit where the certification assumes and nothing binds when you reach overhead.
-Browse the full lineup in the ANSI Class 2 Vests collection to compare against everything we stock.
+Browse the full lineup in the ANSI Class 2 Vests collection to compare against everything we cover.

 Where It Falls Short